MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/power-bi-in-your-organization.md

 To perform the following steps, you must install the latest 64-bit version of the [Azure Active Directory Module for Windows PowerShell](https://www.powershellgallery.com/packages/AzureADPreview/2.0.2.5).

-After you click the link, click **Run** to run the installer package.
+After you select the link, select **Run** to run the installer package.

  **Disable automatic tenant join**: Use this Windows PowerShell command to prevent new users from joining a managed tenant: